alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

 ELF.
 Finally, the `-monitor` tells to expose the monitor over a Unix socket (this allows to reset from outside).

-After the spawning the process, we can attach with gdb (in another terminal) and source the script:
+After spawning the process, we can attach with GDB (in another terminal) and source the script:

 ```sh
 gdb -x gdb_settings